eccenca/ecc-gui-elements/README.md

 ## GUI elements

 - `Alert`: A message box which is optionally dismissable, includes `Error`, `Info`, `Success` and `Warning`.
+- `AutoCompleteBox`: A auto-completion box (wrapper around `SelectBox`) which renders label, value and an optional description.
 - `BaseDialog`: A custom message box with optional Buttons
 - `Button`: A simple Button which also may contain icons
 - `BreadcrumbList`: A simple element to create breadcrumb navigation